hiragram/AbstractionKit/README.md

 }
 ```

-and you can simply extract objects from JSON as follows,
+then simply extract objects from JSON like so:

 ```swift
 // `json` is a dictionary that API returned